MapRPS/cluster-validation/README.md

 2: Run MFS benchmark
 --------------------------------------
-A script to run a per node MFS benchmark is the first post-install test to run on MapR.
+A script to run a per node MFS benchmark is the first post-install test to run on HPE Data Fabric.
 It is run on each cluster node using the script post-install/runRWSpeedTest.sh.
 It should be run on all nodes using clush:

    clush -ab post-install/runRWSpeedTest.sh |tee MFSbenchmark.log